This is the only healthy travel guide you’ll need for your visit to Pismo Beach, California!

 - Walk the pier.
 This is such a fun way to get close to the water, people-watch, and bird-watch.
-The Pier is currently closed for renovation, but should re-open soon!

 - Yoga class.
 If you’re visiting Pismo Beach and want to take a yoga class, you are in excellent hands!
 I highly recommend Harmony House in downtown Pismo.
 You’re blocks away from the beach and free street parking is available.
 The instructors are exceptional and the environment is beautiful and invigorating.

 Commonly asked questions about visiting Pismo Beach and the Central Coast in general.

 How do you get to Pismo Beach?
 You can fly into the regional airport of San Luis Obispo, CA, rent a car, and drive 20 minutes south to Pismo.
 Or, you can drive about 3 1/2 hours from either Los Angeles or San Francisco.
 To further orient you, Pismo Beach is about 90 miles north of Santa Barbara, CA, and about one hour south of Cambria, CA (where Hearst Castle is located).